How to Play Golf Card Game

 How to Play Golf Card Game - Learn the fundamentals, rules, card values, and winning strategies

-Golf is a fun, strategic card game where the goal is to get the lowest score over 9 rounds (called "holes").
+Golf card game (also known as Polish Poker or Cabo) is a fun, strategic card game where the goal is to get the lowest score over 9 rounds called holes (one round of play).
 It's easy to learn but offers plenty of depth for players who want to master it.
+New to the game?
+Check out our beginner's guide for a step-by-step walkthrough.

 Quick Overview

 Golf is played with 2 to 6 players using a standard 52-card deck.
-Each player arranges 6 cards in a 2x3 grid and tries to swap out high-value cards for low ones.
+Each player arranges 6 cards in a 2×3 grid (two rows, three columns) and tries to swap (exchange a drawn card with one in your grid) out high-value cards for low ones.
 The player with the lowest total score after 9 holes wins!

 Games typically take 15-30 minutes, making it perfect for a quick break or casual gaming session.